 What started as a desktop-based application is now available on mobile.
 Depending on your preference, you can use either, or you can use both, as they sync perfectly with each other.

-What drives Quicken beyond most other budgeting tools is their small business solutions.
+What drives Quicken beyond the other best budgeting tools is their small business solutions.
 With Quicken’s “Home and Business” software, you have access to a basic bookkeeping program, complete with custom invoicing.

 How To Pick the Best Budgeting Tool For You

 It’s no secret that it’s very hard to choose the one that best fits your needs.
-There are so many different options and features between all of these budgeting tools.
+There are so many different options and features between all of the best budgeting tools.

 Our Recommendations For You: